Head of Policy

-Justin Fugle is Plan’s Senior Advisor for Policy and Program Outreach, leading the effort to position Plan as a thought leader and sustainable development organization.
+Justin Fugle is Plan’s Head of Policy, leading the effort to position Plan as a thought leader and sustainable development organization.
 He holds leadership positions in policy coalitions including the Big Ideas Gender Coalition, InterAction, and the Modernizing Foreign Assistance Network (MFAN).
 Justin regularly organizes policy sessions and speaks on policy panels focused on Local Solutions and other aid effectiveness topics.
 To do so, he draws on deep knowledge of Plan’s program approach, institutional experience, and program results.

 Fugle has 20 years of experience designing and implementing participatory community development programs across more than 35 countries in Asia, Africa, and Latin America.
 In the late ’90s, he created the Circle of Hope program that the Gates Foundation, United States Agency for International Development (USAID), and other donors funded across nine African countries to help children orphaned by AIDS.